+(i) The data collection form was prepared in accordance with this part (and the instructions accompanying the form);

+(ii) The reporting package does not include protected personally identifiable information;

+(iii) The information included in its entirety is accurate and complete; and

+(iv) The FAC is authorized to make the reporting package and the form publicly available on a website.

-(2) Exception for Indian Tribes and Tribal Organizations.
-An auditee that is an Indian tribe or a tribal organization (as defined in the Indian Self-Determination, Education and Assistance Act (ISDEAA), 25 U.S.C.
-450b(l)) may opt not to authorize the FAC to make the reporting package publicly available on a Web site, by excluding the authorization for the FAC publication in the statement described in paragraph (b)(1) of this section.
-If this option is exercised, the auditee becomes responsible for submitting the reporting package directly to any pass-through entities through which it has received a Federal award and to pass-through entities for which the summary schedule of prior audit findings reported the status of any findings related to Federal awards that the pass-through entity provided.
-Unless restricted by Federal statute or regulation, if the auditee opts not to authorize publication, it must make copies of the reporting package available for public inspection.
+(3) An auditee that is an Indian Tribe or a tribal organization (as defined in the Indian Self-Determination, Education and Assistance Act (ISDEAA), 25 U.S.C.
+450b(l)) may opt not to authorize the FAC to make the reporting package publicly available on a Web site.
+To opt-out, an Indian Tribe or tribal organization must exclude the authorization described in paragraph (b)(2)(iv) of this section.
+In these instances, the Indian Tribe is responsible for submitting the reporting package directly to any pass-through entities through which it has received a Federal award and to pass-through entities for which the summary schedule of prior audit findings reported the status of any findings related to those Federal awards that the pass-through entity provided.
+Unless restricted by Federal statute or regulation, if the Indian Tribe opts not to authorize publication, it must make copies of the reporting package available for public inspection.

-(3) Using the information included in the reporting package described in paragraph (c) of this section, the auditor must complete the applicable data elements of the data collection form.
-The auditor must sign a statement to be included as part of the data collection form that indicates, at a minimum, the source of the information included in the form, the auditor's responsibility for the information, that the form is not a substitute for the reporting package described in paragraph (c) of this section, and that the content of the form is limited to the collection of information prescribed by OMB.
+(4) The auditor must complete the applicable data elements of the data collection form using the information included in the reporting package described in paragraph (c) of this section.
+The auditor must sign a statement to be included as part of the data collection form stating:

+(i) The source of information included in the data collection form;

+(ii) The auditor’s responsibility for the information;

+(iii) The data collection form is not a substitute for the reporting package described in paragraph (c); and

+(iv) The content of the form is limited to the collection of information prescribed by OMB.

 (c) Reporting package.
-The reporting package must include the:
+The reporting package must include the following:

 (1) Financial statements and schedule of expenditures of Federal awards discussed in § 200.510(a) and (b), respectively;